§ 115C-64.17. Career and Technical Education Grade Expansion Grants.

 (4) A strategy to achieve meaningful analysis of program outcomes due to the receipt of grant funds under this section.

-(c) Selection of Recipients. – For the 2017‑2018 fiscal year, the Commission shall accept applications for a grant until November 30, 2017.
-For subsequent fiscal years that funds are made available for the Program, the Commission shall accept applications for a grant until August 1 of each year.
-The Commission shall consult with the North Carolina Career and Technical Education Foundation, Inc., to select recipients in a manner that considers diversity among the pool of applicants, including geographic location, location of industries in the area in which a local school administrative unit is located, and the size of the student population served by the unit, in order to award funds to the extent possible to grant recipients that represent different regions and characteristics of the State.
+(c) Selection of CTE Grade Expansion Grant Recipients. - For the 2017-2018 fiscal year, the Commission shall accept applications for a grant until November 30, 2017.
+For subsequent fiscal years that funds are made available for the CTE grade expansion grants, the Commission shall accept applications for a grant until August 1 of each year.
+The Commission shall consult with the North Carolina Career and Technical Education Foundation, Inc., to select recipients in a manner that considers diversity among the pool of applicants, including geographic location, location of industries in the area in which a local school administrative unit or charter school is located, and the size of the student population served by the unit, or charter school, in order to award funds to the extent possible to grant recipients that represent different regions and characteristics of the State.
 The Commission shall recommend recipients of the grants to the State Board of Education.
 The State Board, upon consultation with the Superintendent of Public Instruction, shall approve the recipients of grant awards.

-(1) The use of grant funds, including the CTE programs and courses that have been expanded in the local school administrative unit to include sixth and seventh grade students.
+(1) The use of grant funds, including the CTE programs and courses that have been expanded in the local school administrative unit or charter school to include sixth and seventh grade students.

 (2) The number of students enrolled in CTE courses as part of the expansion.